Oregon Caregiver Requirements

 Annual 12 hours of continuing education Agencies are responsible for tracking compliance and ensuring all staff maintain current credentials.

-Managing caretaker compliance across your team?
+Managing caregiver compliance across your team?

 See how it worksThis guide is for informational purposes only.
 Requirements change — always verify with Oregon Department of Human Services before starting training or employment.
 HomeCareAtlas is not a certifying body and does not guarantee the accuracy of this information.